“Two Kings In A Caddie”

 Elvis, laughing, said “Pond, there ain’t no ponds in the desert, unless they’re concrete, and in someone’s back yard.”

-“Just pull over here please, just by that large cactus.”
+The old man said, “just pull over here please, just by that beautiful cactus patch.”

 Elvis parked the caddie on the shoulder and turned off the engine.